 Since February 2021, Myanmar has witnessed a sharp deterioration in the overall mental well-being of its population, with conflict, displacement, and loss of livelihood being major contributors.
-Migrants face a plethora of mental health strains at various stages of the migration journey.
+Migrants face a plethora of mental health strains at various stages of their journey.
 This includes pre-migration experiences of conflict, violence, and poverty; transit-related adversities such as detention; and post-migration hurdles like restricted healthcare access, subpar living conditions, legal ambiguities, and feelings of social isolation.
 Moreover, as they navigate integration and settlement, they might grapple with unemployment, challenges of assimilation, discrimination, cultural identity crises, and the looming fear of deportation.
+These are not unique to any host country, but seen across the board to a greater or less degree.